-Arrive at your appointment 15 minutes early to complete your paperwork, or download it from our website if available.
+Arrive at your appointment 15 minutes early to complete your paperwork, or download it from our website if available <here>.

 You will provide us with your prescription for physical therapy.

-You will be seen for the initial evaluation by the therapist.
+You will be seen for your initial evaluation by your therapist.

 What do I need to bring with me?